zhaw-consus/Pfefferanbau-Modelling/Readme.md

 ### Modules & Conda

 ```
 # RHEL 8
 module load gcc/9.4.0-pe5.34 miniconda3/4.12.0 lsfm-init-miniconda/1.0.0

+# to run the r-code in this repo
+conda activate consus

+# to run the bash files (gdal_* etc) in this repo
+conda activate geopython
 ```

+(i couldn't create one single environment for some reason. gdal_calc.py is missing from the consus environment, all r stuff is missing from the geopython env)

 ### Copy the data from the HPC to my local machine

 Go to your *local* project folder (e.g. `/home/nils/ownCloud/Projekte/2023_Pfefferanbau/`) and run the following command: